stats285/stats285.github.io/assets/assignments/02/assignment2.md

     #boot_disk_size=100                     # 100G
     ```

     > `gcloud` provides useful commands to see the available options, for example:
     > `gcloud compute machine-types list --zones us-west1-a`
     > lists all the machine types that are availbale in zone us-west1-a
     > This infomation can be found online on [Google](https://cloud.google.com/compute/docs/machine-types)
     > Also,
     > `gcloud compute images list`
     > list all the available images.

+* Start your cluster (This step takes 30-60 min):
+    ```bash
+    elasticluster start gce-slurm
+    ```

+* You can chek the progress at: https://console.cloud.google.com/